1986

 they change."

-A horde dipped teenagers appeared exactly at the moment, and one of the
+A horde dipped teenagers appeared exactly at that moment, and one of the

-girls asked whether she might kiss David on his cheek.
+girls asked whether she might kiss Dave on his cheek.

 "No, no", he said before he gave in, "oh, alright then."[39]

-On August 18 Alan released 1 + 2, two long songs
+On 18 August Alan released 1 + 2, two long instrumental tracks

 with a lot of samples and sounds, and chose the name Recoil for the